Can’t Move the Folder Because There is a Folder in the Same Location

 3. Restart your device once done and check if the error is resolved.

-If you want to avoid the manual steps of managing registries and system optimization, we recommend installing Restoro.
-This software promises a fast and detailed system analysis.
+If you want to avoid the manual steps of managing registries and system optimization, we recommend installing a comprehensive repair tool.

 4. Tweak the Registry to fix the error